stnolting/wb_spi_bridge/README.md

 | write | half-word (16-bit) | `8 + 8`  | `8*SPI_ABYTES` | `16`      | `8 + 8 + 8*SPI_ABYTES + 16` |
 | write | byte (8-bit)       | `8 + 8`  | `8*SPI_ABYTES` | `8`       | `8 + 8 + 8*SPI_ABYTES +  8` |

-For example a word-wide write access to a SPI flash that used 24-bit addressing requires `8 + 8 + 8*3 + 32 = 72` SPI clock cycles.
+For example a word-wide write access to a SPI flash that uses 24-bit addressing requires `8 + 8 + 8*3 + 32 = 72` SPI clock cycles.

 :information_source: Any kind of write access requires to set the memory's _write enable latch_, which is done